 To address this problem, Staff strongly recommends that the same program attributes be offered by each utility statewide for the Residential HVAC program.
-Although every program would be administered separately, efficiency measures and eliqibility levels would be effectively the same, thereby minimizing customer and trade ally confusion.
+Although every program would be administered separately, efficiency measures and eligibility levels would be effectively the same, thereby minimizing customer and trade ally confusion.
 In order to help develop such a statewide program, Staff has retained a consultant, the American Council for an Energy Efficient Economy (ACEEE), to examine the eligible measures and rebate amounts that are currently in place among successful programs around the United States and compare them with the New York utilities' proposals.
 Staff employs the results of the consultant's review to establish its recommendations for the expedited electric efficiency programs in New York.
 These recommendations are presented in the table below.
 We welcome feedback and plan to make final recommendations to the Commission based on this feedback.

-Measure Eligibility Suggested Incentive Rationale Central A/C SEER >15, EER > 12.5 Plus quality installation \$400 The Energy Star minimum is SEER 14.
-Central A/C SEER > 16, EER > 13.0 Plus quality installation \$600 Manufacturers and programs in other states target whole number SEER levels, making 15 and 16 the next levels.
+Suggested Rationale Measure Eligibility Incentive The Energy Star minimum is Central A/C SEER >15, \$400 EER > 12.5SEER 14.
+Plus quality installation Manufacturers and programs Central A/C SEER > 16, \$600 EER > 13.0 in other states target whole number SEER levels, Plus quality installation making 15 and 16 the next levels.
 There are fewer units available at SEER 14.5 than at SEER 15.
 EER is added for peak savings with the EER level based on the CEE tier associated with each SEER.
 National Grid has proposed EER levels and we are building on this proposal.
-Quality installation increases the energy savings.
+Ouality installation increases the energy savings.
 New Jersey utilities and LIPA have achieved good acceptance and participation with such provisions.
-We recommend drawing from their quality installation specifications.
+We recommend drawing from their guality installation specifications.
 Recommended incentives are based on LIPA.
 We recommend that \$150 of this for SEER 15 and \$200 of this for SEER 16 go to the contractor to help pay for quality installation.
 There is a \$300 federal tax incentive for equipment meeting these tiers; utility incentives are above and beyond this.
 Central HP SEER >15, \$400 Same rationale as above, EER > 12, but with addition of HSPF